External Alerting for Intrusion Events

 To save changes you made in this policy since the last policy commit, choose Policy Information, then click Commit Changes.

-If you leave the policy without committing changes, changes since the last commit are discarded if you edit a different policy.
+If you leave the policy editor without committing, unsaved changes are discarded when you edit a different policy.

 What to do next